-The validity of a portion of lionfish reports are questionable, and the ratio of giant tiger prawn that are rumored to have been caught to the amount of reports received by State agencies is relatively high.
+In conclusion, the validity of a portion of lionfish reports are questionable, and the ratio of giant tiger prawn that are rumored to have been caught to the amount of reports received by State agencies is relatively high.
 For example, native finfish with an intriguing appearance often seem to be confused with lionfish.
 Similarly, unsubstantiated rumors of shrimpers routinely catching giant tiger prawn throughout Mobile and Baldwin County exist yet relatively few are reported.
 Therefore, educating the public is paramount to obtaining quality information.
 The DCNR/MRD continues their efforts to enhance public awareness of these two invasives.
+Participation in additional workshops and the promotion of the Adopt-a-Reef program is expected to produce significantly more lionfish reports and harvest.
 A notification that describes the giant tiger prawn and provides information concerning proper reporting continues to be distributed to the shrimping community (Figure 1).
-Also, a page within the Alabama Marine Information Calendar dedicated to educating the public about the giant tiger prawn and the lionfish is being considered (Figure 2).
-The calendar will be distributed to a variety of establishments where it becomes readily available to DCNR/MRD constituents.
+Also, a page within the Alabama Marine Information Calendar dedicated to educating the public about the lionfish and the Adopt-a-Reef program has been distributed (Figure 2).
+The calendar has been distributed to a variety of establishments where it becomes readily available to DCNR/MRD constituents.